dinde451/jarr.d1/Jarulfs_Guide.md

     have extra fire or lightning.
 For more information see chapters 4.1.2.

-  - Note that the effects of some oils (see chapter 3.2.1) are only visible on the stats in the character screen.
+  - Note that the effects of some oils (see CHAPTER_LINK_runes-and-oils) are only visible on the stats in the character screen.
 They don’t show up on the information about the item.

   - In Diablo, the *bashing* series of suffixes also adds to your To Hit value but it will never show up on the character screen.
 The amount is always fixed for a specific item and within the range of the suffix.
-See chapter 3.4 for more information.
+See CHAPTER_LINK_prefixes-and-suffixes for more information.

   - The adjacent quarter damage To Hit penalty is subtracted from the normal To Hit for the two monsters adjacent to the one you attack.
-    For an explanation of adjacent quarter damage see chapter 2.2.2.
+    For an explanation of adjacent quarter damage see CHAPTER_LINK_damage-done.

   - For a list of the bonuses, see the table below.

   - To get the final chance of hitting you subtract the AC of the enemy (monster or player).
-See chapter 5.1 for information about monster’s AC.
+See CHAPTER_LINK_how-to-calculate-monster-data for information about monster’s AC.
 The AC is not subtracted if it is a magic attack.

   - When the game checks if you have hit there is always a 5% chance that you will miss, no matter what the final modified To Hit is.
     In the same way there is also always a 5% chance to hit, no matter what the final modified To Hit is.
-See chapter 5.1 for information about monster’s chance of automatic hit (they never automatically miss).
+See CHAPTER_LINK_how-to-calculate-monster-data for information about monster’s chance of automatic hit (they never automatically miss).

 The bonus in the above formulas refers to some *hidden* To Hit modifiers specific for each character class.
 They are listed in the table below but do not show up in the To Hit value you see on the character screen.
-For the blocking bonus see chapter 2.2.
+For the blocking bonus see CHAPTER_LINK_fighting.

 <table>
 <tbody>